 .avif)

-GCP GKE (Google Kubernetes Engine) is Google Cloud’s managed Kubernetes service for running containerized applications with consistent orchestration, scaling, and security controls.
-It is commonly used by platform teams and DevOps engineers to host microservices, APIs, and batch workloads while reducing the operational burden of managing Kubernetes control planes.
+GCP GKE (Google Kubernetes Engine) is Google Cloud’s managed Kubernetes service for running containerized applications with standardized orchestration, scaling, and security controls.
+It is typically used by platform engineering and DevOps teams to host microservices, APIs, and background jobs while reducing the effort required to operate Kubernetes control plane components.

-GKE runs on Google Cloud infrastructure and integrates with core services such as IAM, VPC networking, and observability tooling, making it a common choice for standardized multi-environment deployments (dev/test/prod) and shared platform architectures.
+GKE runs on Google Cloud infrastructure and integrates with core services such as IAM, VPC networking, and logging/monitoring, making it well-suited for consistent dev/test/prod deployments and shared internal platforms.
+For related platform engineering services, see Platform Engineering.

 Orchestration systems decide where and when workloads run on a cluster of machines (physical or virtual).
 On top of that, orchestration systems usually help manage the lifecycle of the workloads running on them.
 Nowadays, these systems are usually used to orchestrate containers, with the most popular one being Kubernetes.